aditya-hansraj/CHATAPP/README.md

 To deploy this application, follow the deployment instructions for React and Express.js apps based on your hosting provider.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or pull requests.

 ## License

 This project is licensed under the ISC License - see the LICENSE file for details.